-Maybe 2020 will be the year when you finally take that overseas trip you’ve been dreaming about.
-Maybe it’s the year when you’ll finally get in shape, launch a side project you’ve been planning, or save up for a down payment on a new home.
+Maybe your goals are centered around finally taking that overseas trip you’ve been dreaming about.
+Maybe it’s about getting in shape, finally launching that side project you’ve been planning, or saving up for a down payment on a new home.

-Whatever your goals are for the year and decade to come, you’ll need a plan for how you’re going to get there.
+Whatever your goals are, you’ll need a plan for how you’re going to get there.
 And using MeisterTask for personal goals and resolutions is a great way to create a plan for taking iterative steps toward success.

 Using MeisterTask for Personal Goals: 5 Examples